mburbidg/fylio/README.md

 Simple class scheduling system.
 Main purpose is to learn Clojure and related technologies.
 All data is stored in memory.
 So there is no need to run a database.

+The project uses [Lacinia](https://github.com/walmartlabs/lacinia) for GraphQL processing and [Lacinia-pedestal](https://github.com/walmartlabs/lacinia-pedestal) for http serving of GraphQL requests.

 ## Installation

 Download from https://github.com/fylio/fylio